 But what triggers OCD in one person may not cause it in another.
 Family history is a risk factor, but it’s not destiny.
 People that are sensitive and with strong imagination capabilities are more prone to develop OCD.

-What I mean by sensitivity is that people who are more easily affected by different situations may be more likely to develop OCD because they think and feel things more intensely than other people.
+I mean by the sensitivity that people who are more easily affected by different situations may be more likely to develop OCD because they think and feel things more intensely than others.

-Feel things more intensely can of course be a gift, but at the same time, it can become a cures for the OCD sufferer.
+Feel things more intensely can, of course, be a gift, but at the same time, it can become a curse for the OCD sufferer.

 A neuropsychiatric disorder can also be at play; this is when the body’s immune system attacks healthy cells by mistake.
-Sometimes, this disorder can affect the brain and other parts of the nervous system, causing symptoms like OCD.
+This disorder can affect the brain and other parts of the nervous system, causing symptoms like OCD.

 Autoimmune neuropsychiatric disorders